stlukey/Dynamic-DNS_WebFraction/README.md

 =====
 =====

-To use this script, all you need to do is 2 things:
+To use this script, all you need to do is 3 things:

 ###1.
+Clone the repo.

+    git clone git@github.com:o4dev/Dynamic-DNS_WebFraction.git

-Create a config file
+###2.
+Create/Edit a config file.

 Below is the contents of the example file, `ddns.config`.
 **It is recommended that you just edit it to suit your needs.**